Critical RCE · New CVEs · Active multi-actor exploitation

 2. 3 December 2025

-Public advisories & patches
+Public advisories & initial patches

-React publishes an advisory for CVE-2025-55182; Next.js publishes its own advisory for CVE-2025-66478.
-Patched versions of the RSC packages and Next.js are released.
+React publishes an advisory for CVE-2025-55182; Next.js publishes its own advisory (CVE-2025-66478, later marked as a duplicate).
+Patched versions of the RSC packages and Next.js are released, focusing on the main RCE.

 3. Shortly after disclosure